Aerospace M&A likely to get boost from U.S. budget deal

 Weapons makers are increasingly looking at acquisitions and foreign orders to offset declining orders from U.S. and European governments, which are tightening their belts after over a decade of war in Iraq and Afghanistan.

-Houle said many large defence firms were looking for acquisitions in the cybersecurity, intelligence and healthcare-information-technology fields as ways to increase revenue as orders in core business areas taper off.
+Houle said many large defense firms were looking for acquisitions in the cybersecurity, intelligence and healthcare-information-technology fields as ways to increase revenue as orders in core business areas taper off.

-Demand for defence deals is likely to keep growing, he added, since the budget deal would only take the worst of the U.S. defence budget cuts off the table for two years, and U.S. military spending is likely to remain under pressure in the long term.
+Demand for defense deals is likely to keep growing, he added, since the budget deal would only take the worst of the U.S. defense budget cuts off the table for two years, and U.S. military spending is likely to remain under pressure in the long term.

 "Even with the new budget deal, the large prime contractors are going to find it more difficult to grow organically" in the long run, Houle said.